ToxicK1dd/ObjectOrientedCheatSheet/README.md

 - **Metaverse**: *Virtual reality space where users can interact with a computer-generated environment and other users in real-time.*
 - **Microservices**: *Architectural style that structures an application as a collection of small, loosely coupled services that can be developed and deployed independently.*
 - **Deep Learning**: *A subfield of machine learning that involves training neural networks with multiple layers to learn hierarchical representations of data.*
+- **Large Language Models (LLM)**: *A type of deep learning model that uses large amounts of data to generate text, images, and other content.*
+- **Internet of Things (IoT)**: *The network of physical devices, vehicles, appliances, and other objects embedded with sensors, software, and connectivity to exchange data and interact with each other.*
 - **Natural Language Processing (NLP)**: *The ability of computers to understand and process human language, enabling tasks such as language translation, sentiment analysis, and chatbots.*
 - **Computer Vision**: *The field of computer science that deals with enabling computers to gain high-level understanding from digital images or videos, enabling applications like image recognition and object detection.*
 - **Internet of Things (IoT)**: *The network of physical devices, vehicles, appliances, and other objects embedded with sensors, software, and connectivity to exchange data and interact with each other.*